kolinsturt/kolinsturt.github.io/_posts/2020-02-01-remote_collaboration.md

 layout: post
 category : lessons
 tagline: "Working Remotely During COVID19"
-title: Secure Apps for Working Remotely During COVID19
+title: Working Securely During COVID-19
-description: Secure Apps to Work Remotely During COVID19 tags : [Signal App, Open Source, Open Sourced, open-source, Privacy, Security, Riseup.net, COVID19, COVID-19]
+description: Secure Apps for Working Remotely During COVID-19 tags : [Signal App, Open Source, Open Sourced, open-source, Privacy, Security, Riseup.net, COVID19, COVID-19]
 ---
 {% include JB/setup %}
 {% raw %}{% endraw %}

-## Secure Apps to Continue Working Remotely During COVID19
+## Secure Apps for Working Remotely During COVID-19

 With COVID19 we're all trying to cope by continuing to work with online sessions and remote communication.
 Some professionals that have to do their work in person to discuss private matters, such as lawyers, financial advisers or therapists, have been asking how to continue to work remotely without risking privacy.
 I've curated a list of apps that allow for secure and encrypted communications.
 Activists, investigators and whistle-blowers have used these apps for their work.